yonicon/PentaPanesDemo-LV2023/README.md

 You will need LabVIEW 2023 32bit or compatible to run this code

-for a version compatible with 2022 64bit go to https://github.com/yonicon/PentaPanesDemo-LV2022-64bit
+A version compatible with 2022 64bit can be found at https://github.com/yonicon/PentaPanesDemo-LV2022-64bit